-These photographs were taken with an electron microscope, and show in remarkable detail the surface of three fossil foraminifers found in sediment.
+These photographs taken with an electron microscope show in remarkable detail the surface of three fossil foraminifers found in sediment.
 The two ball-like clusters are minute plankton that lived at the ocean surface.
 The flatter shell is a form that lived on the sea floor.
 When they die, the shells of plankton build up on the seabed and eventually form rocks such as limestone.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.